 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 2.
 No. 129 Loftus Street, Leederville (DR 76 of 2023) 23 May 2023 Hidding Urban Planning Application for review of a Joint Development Assessment Panel decision to refuse an application for a Child Care Premises on 1 May 2023.
-(0.1110 0.2020) Directions hearing held on 9 June 2023 and programmed to mediation.
+Directions hearing held on 9 June 2023 and programmed to mediation.
 Mediation was scheduled for 24 August 2023 and 8 November 2023, which were both vacated.
-Mediation rescheduled for 31 January 2024.
-On 31 January the SAT confirmed the scheduled mediation was vacated and the matter withdrawn by the applicant.
-Completed .
+Mediation has now been rescheduled for 31 January 2024.
 Representation by: JDAP Presiding Member 3.
 Nos.
 41-43 & 45 Angove Street, North Perth (DR 81 of 2023) 1 June 2023 Hidding Urban Planning/Lavan Application for review of a Joint Development Assessment Panel decision to refuse an application for a Service Station on 3 May 2023.
 Directions hearing held on 16 June 2023.
 Mediation held on 4 July 2023, with Mayor Cole and interested community members in attendance to make a presentation.
 A second mediation was scheduled for 14 August 2023 and was vacated.
 Mediation was rescheduled to 10 October 2023 and was subsequently vacated.
 The matter was listed for a directions hearing on 10 November 2023 to schedule a new date for mediation.
 This was vacated.
 The matter has been listed for a directions hearing on 2 February 2024 with the applicant to provide additional information by 11 January 2024.
 The applicant has yet to provide any additional information and the matter is still proceeding to the directions hearing on 2 February 2024.
-The directions hearing has been vacated and the matter has been listed to a further mediation on 27 February 2024.
 Representation by: JDAP Presiding Member 4.
 Nos.
-334-336 Beaufort Street, Perth (DR 87 of 2023) 9 June 2023 Dark Knight Retail Pty Ltd t/as Evolution Bikes Australia Application by: obsrive relating member Application for review of Council decision to refuse an application for Proposed Alterations and Additions to Shop (Roller Shutters) (Unauthorised Existing Development) on 16 May 2023.
-Directions hearing held on 23 June 2023.
+334-336 Beaufort Street, Perth (DR 87 of 2023) 9 June 2023 Dark Knight Retail Pty Ltd t/as Evolution Application for review of Council decision to refuse an application for Proposed Alterations and Additions to Shop (Roller Shutters) (Unauthorised Existing Development) on 16 May 2023.
+Bikes Australia Directions hearing held on 23 June 2023.
 Mediation held on 13 July 2023 and 3 November 2023.
 Further Directions hearings held on 17 November 2023, 24 November 2023 and 11 December 2023 to program the matter for a final hearing.
 The SAT issued Orders on 11 December 2023 with the following key dates for final hearing: 12 January 2024 - Respondent Statement of Issues, Facts and Contentions due to SAT.
 2 February 2024 - Applicant Statement of Issues, Facts and Contentions due to SAT.
-3 February 2024 - Respondent without prejudice draft conditions due to SAT.
+23 February 2024 - Applicant and Respondent witness statement's due to SAT.
+8 March 2024 - Respondent without prejudice draft conditions due to SAT.
 15 March 2024 - Applicant response to without prejudice conditions due to SAT.
 3 April 2024 - SAT final hearing.
+Representation by: Altus Planning and Appeals 5.
+No. 37-43 Stuart Street, Perth (DR184 of 2023) 20 December 2023 Planning Solutions Application for review of conditions of a Joint Development Assessment Panel decision to approve an application for an Unlisted Use (Community Purpose) and Alterations and Additions on 10 November 2023.
+Directions hearing vacated and mediation scheduled for 14 February 2024.
+Representation by: JDAP Presiding Member

-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 7 FEBRUARY 2024
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 25 JANUARY 2024